 Play is an important part of childhood but there have been no programs for play and socialization for children with complex medical needs.
-Children with complex medical needs are characterized by their medical fragility, are technology dependent and will require health care support beyond what is typically required.
+Children with complex medical needs (CCMN) are characterized by their medical fragility, are technology dependent and will require health care support beyond what is typically required.
 Therefore, these children are often unable to participate in playgroups and social activities.
 Without access to group-based activities that are developmentally appropriate, children with complex medical needs miss out on opportunities to engage with their peers, leading to social isolation and adverse effects on their quality of life.
-This could negatively impact their prospects in adulthood.